 Lucky Chick is reigniting as a color cosmetics line.
 Art is once again at the pinnacle and is inspiring all of our new creations.
 My Mother is an artist and it has become obvious to me that her art should inspire my new cosmetics line.
 Her art is full of light, emotion and hope.

 Make-up gives us the opportunity every day to present ourselves to the world in a different way.
-I know her art can inspire women by sharing its beauty on their every day objects.
+I know her art can inspire women by sharing its beauty in their every day lives.
 The colors of our cosmetics are taken directly from her art and placed into the hands of other women.

 You are now the artist.